surbhisingh16380/CommonSunAssignment/README.md

 This project streamlines and enhances Salesforce CRM for CommonSun Inc. The key enhancements focus on automating lead management and opportunity revenue calculations, which are critical in improving the overall sales process and business performance tracking.

-The main features implemented in this project include:
-- Automating lead assignments based on custom business rules
+## Key Features

+1. **Lead Assignment Automation**:
+   - Automatically assigns leads based on predefined criteria, ensuring quicker response times.
-- Validating leads based on criteria such as email, industry, and company size
+   - Validates incoming leads based on criteria such as email, industry, and company size.
-- Dynamically calculating revenue for opportunities using custom Apex logic
-- Automatically updating opportunity stages based on business logic

-## Features

-### 1. Automated Lead Assignment
-The system automatically assigns leads to the appropriate users based on predefined business logic and criteria.

-### 2. Lead Qualification Validation
-Apex triggers validate that incoming leads meet certain criteria, such as having valid emails or phone numbers.

-### 3. Opportunity Revenue Calculation
+2. **Opportunity Revenue Calculation**:
+   - Ensures that opportunity revenue is calculated automatically when a related record is updated.
-The custom logic dynamically calculates and updates opportunity revenue based on factors such as product prices and discounts.
+   - Uses custom Apex logic to dynamically calculate revenue based on factors such as product prices and discounts.

-### 4. Opportunity Stage Update
+3. **Stage Update Automation**:
+   - Automates the progression of opportunity stages based on business criteria, streamlining the sales process.
-Automated triggers update the opportunity stages based on specific events or milestones.
+   - Updates opportunity stages based on specific events or milestones.

+## Efficiency and Effectiveness

+These solutions help CommonSun Inc. in the following ways:

+- **Efficiency**: Automation of manual tasks like lead assignment and revenue calculation reduces human error and saves time.
+- **Data Accuracy**: Automatically calculated fields ensure that sales data remains consistent and accurate.
+- **Improved Sales Workflow**: Automated stage progression keeps the sales pipeline moving without manual intervention, improving overall sales team productivity.

 ## Setup Instructions